Planning on adding a furry new friend to your family? Here are some tips and guidelines to care for your new rabbit.

 Before the arrival of your new rabbit, you will want to prepare his living space, or hutch.
 If he is going to be an outside rabbit, be surethat his hutch is protected from natural elements (direct sunlight, high winds or rain) and from other animals that may want to attack him (dogs, cats, etc.).
 If he is going to be an indoors rabbit, his hutch will need to be in a room that is both quiet and away from direct sunlight.
 The hutch should be divided into two distinct "rooms."
 One room should be covered for your rabbit to sleep.
 The other room should be open and be the spot where his food, water and toys are kept.
 The hutch should be high enough that your bunny can completely stretch and wide (or long) enough so that he can hop around.
 The bottom of the hutch will need to be lined with newspaper that is covered with something like hay or wood shavings.
 Once your rabbit is living in his hutch, you will want to clean out his droppings at least once a day and then change the entire lining at least once a week.
 After all, rabbits are extremely clean creatures, so you will want his living quarters to be clean, as well.
 Other than his hutch, your rabbit will also need some time every day to exercise and "stretch his legs" so to speak, so let him run around the yard in a secure spot as often as you can.

-Your rabbit will need fresh food and water every single day.
+d and water every single day.
 Talk to your local pet store or veterinarian, but most rabbits will eat hay and store-bought rabbit food.
 Since rabbits love to chew, provide plenty of chew toys, as well.
 In addition to regularly brushing your rabbit's fur, you will need to take your rabbit to the vet at least once a year to check his teeth and nails.

 Be gentle when handling your rabbit.
 When he first arrives home, give him a day or two to get acclimated to his new hutch before you start picking him up and playing with him.
 However, be sure to talk to him, so that he gets to learn your voice.
 Despite what you